NSHipster/articles/2019-02-04-expressiblebystringinterpolation.md

 Today, I want to talk about one of the most exciting new features in Swift 5: an overhaul to how values in string literals are interpolated by way of the `ExpressibleByStringInterpolation` protocol.
-A lot of folks are excited by this new feature for all of the cool things you can do with it --- and rightfully so!
-(We'll talk about those in a moment)
-But I think this goes way beyond the typical fare of

 ---